uw-dims/dims-tp/source/testidentification.rst

 Backend Data Stores CSCI - (BDS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following sections describe the scope of formal testing for the Back End
+The following sections describe the scope of formal testing for the Backend
 Data Stores (BDS) CSCI.